Friday, 29 October 2021

 False Colours By Georgette Heyer Part I

-As a kid I went to a book fair, and bought Black Moth, the first novel by Georgette Heyer - and went on reading her books during my schooldays.
+When I was about 12, I went to a book fair, and bought Black Moth, the first novel by Georgette Heyer - and went on reading her books during my schooldays.
 One of my favourites is False Colours.
 It is a Regency novel, set just after Waterloo, and uses the plot of 2 identical twin brothers who swop identities.
 Kit Fancot, the hero, is the younger son of an earl, who has been serving in the Diplomatic service, abroad.
-He returns to London, believing that his twin, Evelyn who is now the Earl of Denville, is in some kind of trouble.
-To his surprise, when he arrives late at night, his mother, the ditzy but charming Lady Denville, is anxious about Evelyn because he has not come back from a trip..
-Kit knows that his mother is not usually a worrier but Lady Denville, who is pretty, youthful and very extravagant, tells him that Evelyn is engaged to a Miss Cressida Staveley, and that he is supposed to attend a dinner party at her home the following evening so he should have returned home.
+He returns to London, believing that his twin, Evelyn who is now the Earl of Denville, is in trouble.
+He arrives late at night, his mother, the ditzy but charming Lady Denville, is anxious about Evelyn because he has not come back from a trip..
+Kit knows that his mother is not usually a worrier, so he is surprised.
+Then, Lady Denville, who is pretty, youthful and very extravagant, tells him that Evelyn is engaged to a Miss Cressida Staveley, and that he is supposed to attend a dinner party at her home the following evening so he should have returned home.

-On questioning his mother, Kit finds that Evelyn, who is something of a lady's man, has decided to get married, to a suitable girl, but that it isn't a love match.
-He then finds that Lady Denville, who is notoriously careless with money, is in debt, and that Evelyn wants to get hold of his fortune in order to pay off the debts.
-However, Evelyn's father who was not sympathetic to his wife's follies with money, tied up his heir's fortune so that he could not get hold of it until he is 30 or if his uncle, Henry, who is his trustee, chooses to wind up the Trust earlier.
-Evelyn, concerned about his mother's debts, decides that marriage to a sensible girl like Miss Staveley would convince Henry that he is now mature and that Henry would wind up the Trust and he would have the freedom to manage his estates and to pay his mother's debts.
+On questioning his mother, Kit finds that Evelyn, who is something of a lady's man, has decided to get married, to a suitable girl.
+It is not a love match.
+He then finds that Lady Denville, who is notoriously careless with money, is in debt.
+Evelyn wants to get hold of his fortune in order to pay off the debts.
+Their father who was not sympathetic to his wife's follies with money, tied up his heir's fortune.
+Evelyn cannot get hold of it until he is 30 or if his uncle, Henry, who is his trustee, chooses to wind up the Trust earlier.
+Evelyn, concerned about his mother's debts, decides that marriage to a sensible girl like Miss Staveley would convince Henry that he is now mature.
+Henry would wind up the Trust and he would have the freedom to manage his estates and to pay his mother's debts.

 No comments: